asinghamgoodwin/MonitoringTheFuture/Community_attachment.md

 <details>

-<summary>Click to expand summary data from this table (ugly formatting,
+<summary> Click to expand summary data from this table </summary> This
-I hope to find an R tool that makes this easier to parse, like “proc freq” in SAS\!)</summary>
+has ugly formatting :( I hope to find an R tool that makes this easier to parse, like “proc freq” in SAS\!

 ``` r
 summary(recoded)